KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/04_claiming/03_attestation_creation.md

 import CodeBlock from '@theme/CodeBlock';
 import CreateAttestation from '!!raw-loader!@site/code_examples/core_features/claiming/03_create_attestation.ts';

-Once an Attester has received an Attestation request from a Claimer, they will typically verify the information in the Claim.
+Once an Attester has received a `RequestForAttestation` from a Claimer, they will typically verify the information in the Claim.
 If the Claims correspond to truth, the Attester will proceed by attesting the root hash of the Attestation request on the KILT blockchain, timestamping the Attestation operation.

 The result of the operation is a *Credential*, which is the combination of the original Attestation request and of the Attestation details (e.g., the identity of the Attester).